Exploring Logan Pass

 If Glacier National Park is the ‘Crown of the Continent’, Logan Pass is it’s most illustrious jewel.

-Located on the Continental Divide at 6,646 feet, its Visitors Center is the highest point on Going To The Sun Road.
+Located on the Continental Divide at 6,646 feet, it’s Visitors Center is the highest point on Going To The Sun Road.
 From this vantage point, two million visitors a year:

 Logan Pass Vistors Center